maths/moodle-qtype_stack/doc/en/About/The_philosophy_of_STACK.md

 In STACK a lot of attention has been paid to allowing teachers to author and manage their own questions.
 The following are the key features.

 * Question versions are randomly generated within structured templates.
-* There are many different kinds of interaction elements.
+* There are many different kinds of inputs.
 These are, for example, where the student enters a mathematical expression, or makes a true/false selection.
 * Mathematical properties of students' answers are established using answer tests within the CAS Maxima.
 * Feedback is assigned on the basis of these properties using a potential response tree.
 This feedback includes:
 	1. Textual comments.